Techscq/translatable-criteria/src/docs/guides/building-criteria/en.md

 Requires:

 1. `cursorFilters`: An array with one or two `FilterPrimitive` objects (without the `operator`).
 These define the values of the last item from the previous page.
+The `value` for these filters can be `null` if the field itself is null, but it cannot be `undefined`.

 - If it's a single object, it's used for simple pagination over a unique field (usually an ordered and unique field, or a timestamp).
 - If there are two objects, it's used for composite pagination (keyset pagination), typically over a primary sort field (e.g., `created_at`) and a unique tie-breaker field (e.g., `uuid`).

 2. `operator`: `FilterOperator.GREATER_THAN` (for next page) or `FilterOperator.LESS_THAN` (for previous page, if order is inverted).
 3. `order`: The main `OrderDirection` in which pagination is occurring.